AnWiercze/NanopoReaTA/README.md

 2) For visualization of NanopoReaTA preprocessed results only, start [NanopoReaTA's UI](#start-nanoporeata), select *Preprocessing - No* and set the respective output folder created by NanopoReaTA at the [Configuration Page](#configuration-page), before pressing the "Start" button.
 Preprocessing will not be executed.

 ### Run Overview
-The Run Overview tab shows the number of reads and feature counts and visualizes the sample- and group-wise read length distribution and gene expression variability per preprocessing iteration.
+The Run Overview tab shows the number of mapped reads and gene counts and visualizes the sample- and group-wise read length distribution and gene expression variability per preprocessing iteration.
 Additionally, the time each tool needs in each iteration is shown.
 All information is constantly updating when preprocessing is running.

 #### Number of observations
-The table in this tab shows the number of mapped genes (minimap2), gene counts (featureCounts) and transcriptome (salmon) counts.
+The table in this tab shows the number of mapped genes (*minimap2* [2]), gene counts (*featureCounts* [3]) and transcriptome counts (*salmon* [6]).
 The counts are provided for each sample, respectively.

 #### Read length distribution
 One can see the read length distributions for respective samples and conditions.
 The read length information is extracted directly from the fastq files (MinKNOW-defined passed reads only).

 #### Gene expression variability

 On the left side the number of genes detected is plotted per iteration for samples and selected conditions, respectively.
-The information is extracted from the output count table of FeatureCounts.
+The information is extracted from the output count table of *featureCounts*.

 On the right side the deviation of relative gene abundancy compared to the last iteration is plotted.
 This is a measure for the change of gene abundancy variability within a single sample.
 The latter allows an assumption whether relative abundancies have stabilized throughout the ongoing sequencing.